yshelldev/xcss-scaffold/README.md

-# Xtatix Scaffold: Spin Your Flavor
+# Xcaffold: Scaffold Template to Spin Your Flavor

-**xcaffold** is the default template bundled with **xtatix-central**.
-No need to download it separately for your project.

 Use this repository as a template to create your own Xtatix frameworks and flavors.